kframework/X86-64-semantics/tests/README.md

 ### Compare
 cat filelist.txt | parallel -j15 "echo ; echo {}; echo ===; cd {}; make compare ;cd ../" |& tee ~/Junk/log

-### Instruction for adding tests
- - If we pass env variables, then we cannot compare rsi/rdi with the gdb output.
-Otherwise we can cpmpare those registers as well.